BUTR/Bannerlord.UIExtenderEx/README.md

     }
 ```

-The last thing is to call `UIExtender.Register` and `UIExtender.Verify` to apply your extensions:
+The last thing is to call `UIExtender.Register` and `UIExtender.Enable` to apply your extensions:
 ```cs

         protected override void OnSubModuleLoad()